dyegoe/ansible-rabbitmq/README.md

 # Ansible RabbitMQ
-This ansible-playbook is used to deploy a standalone or a cluster of RabbitMQ service, and you can also use to deploy how many servers you want.
+This ansible-playbook is used to deploy a standalone or a cluster of RabbitMQ service, and you can also use to deploy how many servers as you want.
-If you want just standalone, specify only masters at inventory or if you want a cluster you need to specify either master (only 1) and slaves (how many you want).
+If you want just standalone, specify only masters at inventory or if you want a cluster you need to specify either master (only 1) and slaves (how many as you want).

 ## Requirements
 * CentOS7 minimal install